stevens68/twixtbot-ui/README.md

 #### policy head

 The policy head of the network evaluates each legal move.
-These p-values in range [0..1] indicate how promising a that move is for the current player is.
+These p-values in range [0..1] indicate how promising a move for the current player is.
 A bar chart on the right shows the top three moves and their p-values.
 Switch on the *heatmap* checkbox below the bar chart to visualize all p-values > 0.
 The bigger and greener the spots, the better the p-value.
 The color coding is:
 + light green: close to 100% of best p
 + light blue: close to 50% of best p
 + dark blue: close to 0% of best p<br>